only1morello/archery-dqn/README.md

+# Archery DQN
-# Archery DQN — How Small Can a Neural Network Be and Still Learn to Aim?
+# How small can a neural network be and still learn to aim.

 A Deep Q-Network that learns to shoot arrows at moving targets from raw pixel input.
 No hardcoded rules, no heuristics — pure trial-and-error learning.
 Built from scratch in numpy.